Nyheimh/Topaz-Project/README.md

 #### MVP

 - Allow for Weather API to determine weather of city by using the city name or zip code.
-- Create a responsive design to allow the user to receive the updated weather in specified area up to 3 days.
+- Create a responsive design to allow the user to receive the weather in specified area up to 3 days, in addition to, the astro (sunrise, sunset, moonrise, moonset, and moon phase) for the current day.

 #### PostMVP